Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 • Body Encoding : JSON

-In Body, define this code by replacing Your_IP with the IP to be monitored:
+In Body, define this code by replacing Your_IP by the IP to be monitored :

 {